Andrew-Draganov/GiDR-DUN/readme.md

 by calling `brew install llvm`.
 These can be defined in the `setup_cython.py` file in the commented area.

 Note, this does not work on the Mac M1, as these run on ARM chips.

+Installing the GPU code can be done after this similarly -- `python setup_cython_gpu.py install`.
+The GPU code is called in python by going python -> cython -> C++ -> CUDA.
+You will need to fill in the cuda path for the `setup_cython_gpu.py` file

 ### Hyperparameter Testing